COVID-19 - OFFICE PROCEDURE CHANGE:

 Manchester is participating in the State Elections Enforcement Commission’s Municipal Campaign Finance Filing Pilot Program under which all filings submitted by candidates and committees from Manchester are available for public viewing by visiting this link.

-Remember that the Town Hall is closed on Monday October 9th for Columbus Day.
+Remember that the Town Hall is closed on Friday July 3rd for 4th of July.

 - Absentee Ballot Application - For Manchester residents only